matwilso/matwilso.github.io/_drafts/robotics.md

 (maybe one more paragraph here elaborating on robots in space)

+## Where Are The Robots?

-## Why don't we have household robots already?
-What gives?
+Why don't we have household robots already?

 What stands in our way of realizing this future?